POSTS TAGGED: Windows Phone 7

 Unique File Manager provides WP7 users with all the standard features of a good file manager, plus the added bonus of being Bluetooth transfer-capable.
 Developed by XDA Forum Member MOHSEN-UNIQUE, with credit given to the Dark Forces Team, the file manager is the first for Windows Phone 7 that is capable of Bluetooth transfer.
 A list of additional features include:

-send any file via bluetooth(thank dft for buletooth driver)
+send any file via bluetooth(

 For many, the Windows Phone 7 platform is a love-it-or-hate-it affair.
 While many Windows Mobile enthusiasts were skeptical of yet another closed source mobile operating system by Microsoft, others embraced the new ecosystem and viewed it as a chance to challenge themselves.
 XDA Forum Member W.I.N.C.O. is one such person.

-Posted July 2, 2012 By: FallenWriter
+Posted July 2, 2012 at 09:00 am by FallenWriter

 Unlike Android, in which any user can make and/or commit changes to the source code, Windows Phone 7 is a closed source operating system.
 As such, its source code is only available to Microsoft.
 This in turn makes development for Windows Phone very difficult.
 Thanks to XDA Member 2hdass, WP7 is finally seeing some open source love with his porting of Google’s web services into the eponymous Google Web Service API.